Home » Resources » Wisconsin 4-H Policies » 4-H Volunteers

 All 4-H programs and activities must be supervised by a staff member or an approved 4-H volunteer, 18 years of age or older, who has completed all the following steps:

-*A background records check for arrest and conviction records will be completed every four years for continuing 4-H volunteer leaders.
+*A background records check for arrest and conviction records will be completed every two (2) years for continuing 4-H volunteer leaders.

 Chaperones